lucaspellegrinelli/pvem/README.md

 Not supported

 ## Usage

+You can also run `pvem help` to get information on the commands inside the terminal.

 * `pvem install [python-version]`
 Installs a specific python version.
 Note that pvem doesn't use the globally installed python versions in your system, so if you have one installed and want to use it, you'll still need to install it through this command. _Examples:_ `pvem install 3.11` or `pvem install 3.11.4`